Xakaiczar/ProjectXCompany/README.md

 ### Code Explanation
 The purpose of this code is to move the unit to a clicked point in the game world.

 This was pretty straightforward.
-As stated in the last log, I will not be passing in any mouse-based logic.
+As stated in the last log, I will not be passing around any mouse-based logic.
 Instead, I created a function in `Unit` called `SetMoveLocation` that takes a `Vector3` and stores it in `Unit` for the `Mover` to access.
 I'm not sure if I'll keep this member variable (or, at least, not in `Unit`), but it's there for now, so I'll use it.

 In my `Player` class, I temporarily created a serialised `Unit` to test the function, selecting an existing unit in the world as the target.